Ruben Verborgh, Ghent University – iMinds – IDLab

 In general, all structurally flexible representation syntaxes (HTML, XML, JSON, CSV, …) parsed without a structurally independent interpretation (as possible with RDF-based syntaxes) suffer from this problem.
 In order to perform meaningful operations on a server’s responses, clients typically make built-in structural assumptions that the MIME time strictly speaking does not allow for.
 The structural aspects of representations are thus underspecified as well.

 Beyond the structural aspects of information are its modeling aspects.
 On the one hand, they concern the interpretation of specific structural entities in a certain way.
 For instance, many clients of specific JSON APIs will not only assume the structural presence and location of a certain field, but also that this field has a certain interpretation.
 If the generic

 On the other hand, RDF-based syntaxes avoid the dependency on an implicit structure and interpretation, as the resulting graph uses IRIs, which have a universal meaning.
 However, it is unspecified what kind of IRIs the client can expect as entry points.
 For instance, when accessing a list of people, it is unclear what ontologies a client will encounter.
-They could be modeled using FOAF, Schema.org, and/or others.
-Therefore, when a client parses a Turtle representation and evaluates a query for the triple pattern
+They could be modeled using FOAF, Schema.org, and/

 ?p rdf:type foaf:Person, a result count of zero matches could indicate either that the list does not contain any people, or that the server used another vocabulary.
 Again, the issue is underspecification of the representation’s characteristics, this time on the level of modeling.